DashTheDev/EZCharts.Maui.Donut/README.md

     </donut:DonutChartView>
     ```

 5. Customise to your liking!
-Options and samples can be found in the [documentation](/) (coming soon).
+Options and samples can be found in the [documentation](https://github.com/DashTheDev/EZCharts.Maui.Donut/blob/master/Docs/README.md).

 ## 🤝 Contributing
 I work full-time and may not have time to keep things up to date.
 So if there's something you want to change, then make some contributions!
 Please read the [contribution guide](https://github.com/DashTheDev/EZCharts.Maui.Donut/blob/master/.github/CONTRIBUTING.md) on how to get started.